Research Interests

 Nestor, Trevor.
 (2025).
 Theoretical Approaches to Solving the Shortest Vector Problem in NP-Hard Lattice-Based Cryptography with Post-SUSY Theories of Quantum Gravity in Polynomial Time by Orch-Or.
 IPI Letters.
 O1-O62.
 10.59973/ipil.171.

 Nestor, Trevor, AI Models Are Not Conscious and Are Massively Inefficient, Causing Complexity and Scalability Bottlenecks to Artificial General Superintelligence Risking Technological Singularity and Loss of Societal Dynamism or Institutional Collapse and Renewal (June 16, 2025).
-Available at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5299044
+Available on Zenodo: (PDF) AI Models Are Not Conscious and Are Massively Inefficient, Causing Complexity and Scalability Bottlenecks to Artificial General Superintelligence Risking Technological Singularity and Loss of Societal Dynamism or Institutional Collapse and Renewal

 Nestor, Trevor.
 (2025).
 Solving NP-hard Problems - A Journey Through the Hardest Problems in the Universe